Debzou/Use_Case_for_PAM_position_ANT/README.md

 # Objective 3: The fontend

 Creation of a dashboard that displays all the tweets on a map.
-But also to make a word cloud on the most relevant tweets (according to the month, hour and minute)
+But also to make a word cloud about the most relevant tweets (according to the month, hour and minute)

 # Global architecture